thetianshuhuang/serial-vis/README.md

 ```
 drawline:%f,%f:%f,%f:%s
 ```
 - drawlinep: draw a line from one pixel location to another at the given color.
+Pixel coordinates are given by the origin at the top left, increasing x to the right, and increasing y down.
 ```
 drawlinep:%d,%d:%d,%d:%s
 ```